tmishra-sp/agentscore-mcp/README.md

 > _"Investigate @NovaMind — can I trust this agent?"_

-No API keys.
-No config files.
-No databases. **Ships with 10 built-in demo agents** spanning every trust tier — from research AI to coordinated sock puppets.
-Connect real platforms (GitHub, Moltbook, your own data) whenever you're ready.
+You can start with no API keys, no config files, and no database setup.
+AgentScore includes 10 built-in demo agents across trust tiers so teams can learn the workflow quickly, then connect real platforms (GitHub, Moltbook, or your own data) when ready.

 ---